daviddoswell/pittsburgh-combat-club/SETUP_GUIDE.md

 ## ⚡ Next Steps

 1. Run `pnpm dev` and view your site
-2. Customize content for Pittsburgh Combat
+2. Customize content for Pittsburgh Combat Club
 3. Add real images to `/public` folder
 4. Set up Stripe for payments
 5. Add more content as needed